Limitations of how the Acoustic Campaign APIs can be used.

 API users must maintain no more than 10 concurrent requests per Org to the API servers during a specific time frame.
 Maintaining more than 10 concurrent requests can be subject to blocking by the Operations team.
 In most cases, a single connection to the API is adequate to handle all of your processing needs.
 Consider one of the asynchronous/batch APIs when nearing the maximum number of connections.
 These APIs are much more efficient at moving large data sets rapidly in and out of Acoustic Campaign/span>.
 Some robust asynchronous APIs are ImportList, ExportList, and RawRecipientDataExport.

 All submissions to the Acoustic Campaign API must contain one, and only one, action per each XML Envelope.
 Batching multiple actions within a single request is unsupported and can result in throttling or suspension of access to the API by the Operations team.

 Processing envelope responses.

 During processing response envelopes, programmers can use an XML parser and algorithms that handle changes in the number of elements that are returned in the envelope.
 This improves the reliability of scripts that process responses.

-The contents of a response envelope change in length depending on when you call them (and between releases of the Watson Campaign Automation).
+The contents of a response envelope change in length depending on when you call them (and between releases of the Acoustic Campaign).
 For example, the GetJobStatus API returns responses of varying length depending on the status of the job (including WAITING, RUNNING, COMPLETE, and ERROR).

 <Envelope> <Body> <RESULT> <SUCCESS>false</SUCCESS> </RESULT> <Fault> <Request/> <FaultCode/> <FaultString> <![CDATA[The system is currently down for maintenance.]]> </FaultString> <detail> <error> <errorid>52</errorid> <module/> <class>SP.Admin</class> <method/> </error> </detail> </Fault> </Body> </Envelope>